Chip Neville, MFA - Artist/Musician

 Visually I am very fond of figure ground reversal, hidden imagery and optical effects.
 I tend towards abstraction even within the more objective pursuits.
 I like strong color and rich textures.
 I employ a wide variety of medium in my visual pursuits.
 This may be anything ranging from metal and wood sculpture, to optics, electronics and mechanical details.
 I may use acrylic paint, Block printing, pen and ink, and pencil, or adobe illustrator, digital cameras, or Photoshop to create imagery.

 I find many things I do creatively are to achieve a balance, my use of digital technology for music and visual work is balanced by pursuing traditional methods such as observational drawing and playing classical guitar.
 I find balance in combining the visual of film with its audio, and the music album with its cover.
 Ultimately there is no separation between what I do musically, visually or sculpturally.
 Being so diverse in my interest has given me a unified view and approach to creativity in the arts.
-In my opinion, all of the arts (dance, music, sculpture, print, film), use the same language and have the same goal.
-That goal is to communicate more than a word, more than a look, an idea so sublime that only art can express it.
+In my opinion, all of the arts (dance, music, sculpture, print, film, etc.), use the same language and have the same goal.
+That goal is to communicate more than a word, more than a look, an idea so sublime that only the arts can express it.